Design Principles Guide by Andi Gugu

 User-centered design

 Design exists to serve people.
 User-centered design (UCD) puts human needs, capabilities, and behaviors at the center of every decision, before aesthetics, before convention, before technical convenience.
-This philosophy separates design from decoration.
+This philosophy is what separates design from decoration.
+Every beautiful interface that confuses its users has fundamentally failed at its core purpose.

-The foundational premise: users don't read manuals, don't remember instructions, and don't want to think harder than necessary.
-Your job is to meet them where they are, not to train them to meet you where you are.
+The foundational premise of UCD: users don't read manuals, don't remember instructions, and don't want to think harder than necessary.
+Your job is to meet them exactly where they are, cognitively, contextually, and emotionally.
+The burden of understanding always falls on the designer, never on the user.
+This is not a courtesy, it's the entire job.

 Accessibility